davewasthere/davebeer/_posts/2011-10-06-why-your-external-usb-drive-is-a-stupid-backup-strategy.md

 ---
 layout: post
 title: Why your external USB drive is a stupid backup strategy
+description: Unless your data is in at least two places, then it's not actually backed up.
+Oh, and hard drives fail.
+A lot!
 ---

 Physical harddrives fail.
 They fail a lot.
 In the last ten years I've lost at least four drives.
 (Three of them were IBM Deskstars - not good)